semanticClimate/semanticClimate.github.io/INTERNS2022.md

 please watch this video to under pygetpapers [click here](https://www.youtube.com/watch?v=pUjiNzLVHLY&t=29s)

-`pygetpapers` was written by our volunteer Ayush Garg and is available at https://pypi.org/project/pygetpapers/.
+`pygetpapers` was written by our volunteer Ayush Garg and is available [here](https://pypi.org/project/pygetpapers/).

 ***Initially Limit your hits to 10 hits***